theill/redmine-basecamp-theme/README.md

-A Basecame theme for REdmine.
+A Basecame theme for Redmine.

 Thanks to Henry Todd for patches.